 Enjoy cruising through the scenic countryside as you travel to Meadowbrooke Gourds.
 The largest gourd manufacturer in the country, this family-owned business grows, cleans, and crafts gourd-eous creations.
 Behind-the-scene tours are given every Tuesday, but even a stroll through the whimsical store will show why this hidden gem was featured on the Discovery Channel's Dirty Jobs.
 Meadowbrooke also offers several make-your-own gourd classes throughout the year.

 No artisan craft tour would be complete without stopping for a sweet temptation at Brittle Bark.
 Featured on the Rachel Ray Show, this unique manufacturer creates gourmet chocolates and their signature Brittle Bark.
-The more unusual offerings include chocolate dipped cookies, chips, rice krispie treats, and cheesecake.
+The more unusual offerings include chocolate-dipped cookies, chips, rice krispie treats, and cheesecake.
 For an extra special treat, plan your visit to coincide with one of their chocolatier classes.
-Your chocolate purchases will pair nicely with the creative flavors of the honey wines at Larsen Meadworks, a cozy tasting room located next to Brittle Bark.
+Your chocolate purchases will pair nicely with the award-winning wines at Cristiano Winery on Main, a cozy tasting room located close to Brittle Bark.

 End your day at Appalachian Brewing Company.
 This brewpub has a handful of locations scattered throughout Central PA and features flagship brews as well as new seasonal specialty brews throughout the year.
 The menu offers a fun variety of modern favorites with a twist, as well as a smattering of huge burgers, including The Original Harrisburger.